In support of our contracted systems, CUSG operates and maintains

 We have customized code to facilitate network installations of Solaris and Linux.

-For Solaris, we maintain a "Jumpstart Server" with Solaris 9 and 10 images, and
+For Solaris, we maintain a "Jumpstart Server" with Solaris 10 images, and

 numerous scripts to aid in setting up a fully-patched Sun for our environment.

-For Linux, we have prepared "Kickstart" installations for Fedora and CentOS.
+For Linux, we have prepared "Kickstart" installations for RedHat and CentOS.

 Our linux machines are kept up-to-date with patching through the use of